GBM1228/Call-Center-Dashboard-Using-Power-BI-/README.md

 The main objective of this analysis is to:

 * Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
-Get creative!

 Possible KPIs include (to get me started, but not limited to):